Chung Ha: 2023–present: Label changes and Eenie Meenie

 led by the single "Eenie Meenie" featuring South Korean rapper Hongjoong of Ateez.
 The single album also features the B-side "I'm Ready", for which Chung Ha released a dance performance video.

 On August 28, Chung Ha released the digital single "Algorithm", alongside a "Y2K-inspired" music video.

 On February 12, 2025, Chung Ha came back with the single "Stress", released alongside her fifth mini album Alivio, which consisted of eight tracks including a duet with fellow K-pop soloist Sunmi.
+On December 5, she released her special Christmas digital single Christmas Promises: Again.

+On February 9, 2026, Chung Ha released the single, "Save Me".
+On September 1, she released the digital single "Mexico".

 Influences

 Chung Ha has stated singer-songwriter IU is her role model as she admires the way the soloist is able to sing, dance, and perform various other things.
 She has also stated that some of her role models are soloists BoA and Lee Hyori, as well as girl group 2NE1.